Troy-Hubert/PSY_610_Lab/README.md

 # PSY_610_Lab
-This is all of the code that I used to teach the PSY 610 lab at the university of Kentucky.
-These materials are an intro to statistics for psychology graduate students.
+This is a compilation of code that I used to teach the graduate psychology PSY 610 (intro statistics) lab at the University of Kentucky.
+These materials include visualizations, checking assumptions, analysis, and reporting of common introductory parametic and nonparametric tests.
+These include: t tests, chi squares, ANOVA, ANCOVA, and repeaated measures ANOVA.
+Materials are grouped into labs, which include the code, data, and powerpoints for each lab.
+These materials are being made public in an effort to improve educaiton and disimination of statistics, code, and R!